 These benefits are in demand in industries with a high degree of injury, as well as among high-tech and foreign companies.
 Accident protection is often offered in conjunction with health insurance.

-Psychological support programs help ensure the psychological well-being of employees, which can increase job satisfaction, improve organizational behavior and productivity.
+Psychological support programs help ensure the psychological well-being of employees, which can increase job satisfaction, and improve organizational behavior and productivity.

 As a rule, the employer fully or partially funds these programs.
-Programs may include face-to-face consultations with a psychologist or psychotherapist, online consultations or webinars, and trainings in the company’s office.
+Programs may include face-to-face consultations with a psychologist or psychotherapist, online consultations or webinars, and training in the company’s office.